U.S. says China's island-building erodes security; Beijing angered

 China, Malaysia, Taiwan, Brunei, Vietnam and the Philippines have overlapping claims in the resource-rich South China Sea.
 Japan and China both claim islands that lie between them in the East China Sea.

 But earlier this week, Beijing was assertive about the disputes.
-In a policy document issued by the State Council, the country's cabinet, China vowed to increase its "open seas protection", switching from air defense to both offence and defense, and criticized neighbors who took "provocative actions" on its reefs and islands.
+In a policy document issued by the State Council, the country's cabinet, China vowed to increase its "open seas protection", switching from air defence to both offence and defence, and criticized neighbours who took "provocative actions" on its reefs and islands.

 Carter's remarks in Singapore came a day after the Pentagon confirmed reports that China had put mobile artillery at one of its reclaimed islands in the South China Sea.

-The U.S. defense chief insisted U.S. forces would continue to "fly, sail and operate" in the region to ensure the freedom of navigation and overflight permitted by law.
+The U.S. defence chief insisted U.S. forces would continue to "fly, sail and operate" in the region to ensure the freedom of navigation and overflight permitted by law.

-Japan's defense minister said China and other parties in the dispute had to behave responsibly.
+Japan's defence minister said China and other parties in the dispute had to behave responsibly.

 "If we leave any unlawful situation unattended, order will soon turn to disorder, and peace and stability will collapse," Gen Nakatani told the forum.
 "I hope and expect all the countries, including China, to behave as a responsible power," he said.

-Malaysia's defense minister, Hishammuddin Hussein, urged all parties in the South China Sea dispute to exercise restraint or face potentially dangerous consequences.
+Malaysia's defence minister, Hishammuddin Hussein, urged all parties in the South China Sea dispute to exercise restraint or face potentially dangerous consequences.

 "This has the potential to escalate into one of the deadliest conflicts of our time, if not history," he said.
 "Inflamed rhetoric does not do any nation any good".